-North Carolina and World War I has officially become the most-visited exhibit of record in museum history, surpassing 203,000 visitors since opening in April 2017.
+North Carolina and World War I has officially become the most-visited exhibit of record in museum history.

 This free, interactive multimedia exhibit will commemorate the centennial of US entry into World War I and focus on North Carolina’s role in the War to End All Wars on the western front in France and Belgium.
 Visitors will experience a re-created trench warfare environment to discover what life was like for Tar Heel soldiers, who entered the war in 1917.

 The 6,500-square-foot exhibition will highlight approximately 500 artifacts, period photography, a trench diorama, historical film footage, educational interactive components, and video re-enactments that feature European and North Carolina soldiers and citizens to relate the stories of ordinary men and women from North Carolina who provided extraordinary service to their country 100 years ago.

 Those who see the exhibit will never forget it, it’s that simple.
 In the museum’s long history, it may be the best exhibit of all. - Editorial Board, The News and Observer

 Check out this website created by the NC State College of Education, in collaboration with the North Carolina Museum of History, discussing the various ways North Carolina was affected by World War I.